kristianmandrup/markoa/docs/marko-templating.md

       '! ');
 ```

 Rapid Render automatically watches all files in the `/views` folder and precompiles them.
-This makes it easy to debug any templating errors, as you can simply insert debug statements directly into the generated `.js` files to follow what is going on.
+This makes it easy to debug any templating errors, as you can simply insert debug dataments directly into the generated `.js` files to follow what is going on.

 ## Marko Language overview